Vrewser/Electric-Field-and-Potential-Calculator-for-Point-Charges-in-2D-Space/README.md

 pip install -r requirements.txt
 ```

-Note: `pyngrok` is listed in `requirements.txt` and is optional — it's only needed if you want to create a public tunnel.
+Note: creating a public tunnel (ngrok) is optional and not required for this project.
+If you need a public URL for short-term sharing, use a tunnel tool (ngrok or Cloudflare Tunnel) locally — they are not listed as project dependencies.

 ## Running the Application (local)